wp-plugins/edd-purchase-gravatars/readme.txt

 1. Only show customers with a Gravatar account
 1. Randomize the Gravatars

+** Shortcode usage **

+To show the purchase gravatars on a single download, add this shortcode into the WP editor:

+    [edd_purchase_gravatars]

+To show the purchase gravatars of a particular download on another page or download, add the id parameter.
+This example will show the download with an ID of 942.

+    [edd_purchase_gravatars id="942"]

+To show the purchase gravatars with a custom title, use the title parameter.
+This will override the heading in the main plugin options

+    [edd_purchase_gravatars title="This is my custom title"]

+** Template Tag usage **

+This example will show the purchase gravatars of whichever single download it is placed on.

+    $gravatars = new EDD_Purchase_Gravatars();
+    echo $gravatars->gravatars( get_the_ID() );

+If you'd like to show purchase gravatars of a specific download from somewhere else on your site, pass in the ID of the download like so:

+	$gravatars = new EDD_Purchase_Gravatars();
+    echo $gravatars->gravatars( '942' );

+To show a custom title, pass in your title as the 2nd parameter

+    $gravatars = new EDD_Purchase_Gravatars();
+    echo $gravatars->gravatars( get_the_ID(), 'This is my custom title' );

 **More add-ons for Easy Digital Downloads**

 You can find more add-ons (both free and commercial) from [Easy Digital Downloads' website](https://easydigitaldownloads.com/extensions/?ref=166 "Easy Digital Downloads")